puppetlabs/gatling-puppet-load-test/src/main/scala/com/puppetlabs/gatling/simulation/README-TODO.txt

 X * allow the gatling params to be specified in the config file?
 * request_N.txt files do not exist
 * Figure out how to make config file path dynamic
+* Create Constants class or consolidate some other way
 * Document the config file format
 * get rid of some of the useless log output
 * Maybe rename SimulationWithScenario?
 Maybe make it a trait?